a-h-ismail/libtmsolve/README.md

 # Introduction

-libtmsolve is a math library for expression evaluation, basic manipulation of matrices and some other useful features.
+libtmsolve is a math library for expression evaluation, basic manipulation of matrices and some other useful features (function manipulation, factorization...).
-The design is pretty modular

 ## Basic use